carmartins-dev/portfolio/projects/arpg_prototype.md

 style="width:100%; max-width:640px; height:auto;"></video>

 The Cutscene Manager worked as intended and, along with the gameplay and conversation systems, enabled all the necessary features to tell the story.
 Going forward, the focus was to create as many reusable cutscene parts as possible to be able to plug-and-play into the different cutscenes.
 Some minor cutscenes could repeat almost as is (think healing Pokémon at a Pokémon Center or making a delivery in Death Stranding).
 Other parts of cutscenes, like enemy movement, character expressions and camera movement could be reused in multiple cutscenes to speed up production.
 Of course this needs to be done tastefully so the repeating aspects are not obvious to the player.
 I realized the importance of this when creating the cutscenes that are in the current build.
-These scenes took great effort to make, so making small bits of reusable assets would reduce development time significantly in future cutscenes.
+These scenes took great effort to make, so making small bits of reusable assets will reduce development time significantly in future cutscenes.

 I decided to make this cutscene management system from scratch as a learning tool.
 I gained useful experience and the process was very rewarding, but it was time-consuming.
 For a full production, I would do it differently by researching what the industry norms are for these systems.
 This would help avoid falling into known pitfalls that could have blindsided me.